kabasset/azulero/process.md

 ## Output(s)

 The script results in a 16-bit TIFF, 8-bit PNG or 8-bit compressed JPG depending on the extension of the file name parameter (`-o`).
-In this parameter, any occurence of `{tile}` will be replaced with the actual tile index.
+In this file name, any occurence of `{tile}` will be replaced with the actual tile index.

 Intermediate images are saved when the file name contains `{step}`.
 The latter will be replaced with the name of the intermediate step as follows: